 Without a proper night’s sleep, your child risks developing slower than normal; this goes for the eyes too.
 The eyes go through spurts of growth and development during children’s sleep cycles.
 When these crucial nights of rest are interrupted, they eyes don’t reach the level of development they need to properly function.

 Blurred vision in the mornings that can last almost all day are not uncommon for children who don’t get enough sleep.
 It’s normal to experience a certain amount of fatigue first thing in the morning, but if the eyes don’t adjust within the first hour of being awake, then something is wrong.

 Smartphone use right before bedtime is often to blame for children not sleeping well.
 Although a number of other things could have also kept them up such as stress or overeating close to bedtime, the light from the smartphone tricks your children’s eyes into thinking it is daytime.

 When the eyes see that it is light, they send messages to the brain that it is light out.
 The brain takes this to mean that it is still day time.
 When the brain believes it is day, it will try to keep your body awake even if you know that it’s time for bed.
 This can result in interrupted sleep cycles.

-Don’t take your child’s smartphone away.
+Even with all of the risks we’ve just gone over, we’ll still tell you one thing: don’t take your child’s smartphone away completely.
 Smartphones are useful tools that can help children in their everyday lives, but there has to be limits.
 Like anything else, smartphones are only dangerous if used excessively.

 Simple limitations like these can save your child’s vision and help them develop normally and at an appropriate speed.